My Chinese Kungfu Journey

 In the Spring of 2021, I discovered Song Gao‘s online Yiquan Park.
 I contacted him, and he began teaching me via Zoom.
 During the last 3 years, Song’s instruction has enabled me to take my Zhanzhuang practice to new exciting levels.
 I am deeply honored to join Master Wang Xiangzhai’s lineage and become a disciple of Song Gao.
 I look forward to a lifetime of studying Yiquan’s applications toward healing, combat, and spirituality.

-My master-disciple ceremony
+Hosh's master-disciple ceremony

 Characteristics of